How CUDA Graph is used in BlackholePerturbations

 How graph reuse works

-If a key has not been seen before, the code creates a fresh cudaGraph_t, instantiates it with cudaGraphInstantiate, stores the resulting cudaGraphExec_t, and destroys the temporary graph object.
-If the key is already present, it skips reconstruction and directly calls cudaGraphLaunch.
+The solution is a pointer-keyed cache.
+The code extracts raw device pointers from x and dxdt and uses the pair (x_ptr, dxdt_ptr) as a key in graph_exec_mapping and lambda_graph_exec_mapping.
+If the key is new, the code builds a fresh cudaGraph_t, instantiates it with cudaGraphInstantiate, stores the resulting cudaGraphExec_t, and destroys the temporary graph object.
+If the key has been seen before, it skips reconstruction and directly calls cudaGraphLaunch.

 What remains outside the graph